Entanglement-invertible channels: Background

 \subsection{Diagrammatic calculus}

-In this work we will make use of the shaded string diagram calculus for indexed families of linear maps, which has appeared before in~\cite{Heunen2019,Reutter2019}.
-We provide an elementary introduction now which requires no background in category theory.
+In this work we will make use of a diagrammatic calculus of shaded tensor network diagrams, which has appeared before in~\cite{Heunen2019,Reutter2019}.
+We now provide an elementary introduction which requires no background in category theory.